VadimUkraine/TS_TodoList/README.md

 npm run eslint - starts the plugin eslint to find errors and warnings on the whole project

 pre-commit - husky plugin is installed.
 If you try to do a commit - the plugin starts the plugin lint-staged, which will check the code for errors.
 If there are errors - commit be failed.

-# About project structure

-After working on several big projects I came up with the following folder structure:

-src - main folder, containing the following folders: components, global, hoc, hooks, pages

-components - contains common components that are used throughout the project and from which the main project pages are created

-global  - here we store images, styles, video, audio files, api files, error handlers, utilities

-hoc - here we store react hoc components

-hooks - here we store custom react hooks

-pages - contains files of project pages that consists from files of the following folders: components, global, hoc, hooks

-In folder pages, each page has its own files concerning actions, sagas, constants, interfaces, reducer, utils that the specific page uses.
-This is done in order not to run through all the files in some shared folder with actions to find a specific action/reducer. saga and so on.

-Root saga and reducer moved to the folder level of src